apache/servicemix3/apache-servicemix/src/main/release/examples/cluster/README.txt

 To start the servicemix servers using the sample configurations, just run:

+cd poller
-../../bin/servicemix servicemix-poller.xml
+../../../bin/servicemix servicemix-poller.xml

 and

+cd writer
-../../bin/servicemix servicemix-writer.xml
+../../../bin/servicemix servicemix-writer.xml

 This will start two ServiceMix containers.

 One server have a file poller component, and the other one a file writer component.
-Just drop the test-file.xml in the inbox directory.
+Just drop the test-file.xml in the poller/inbox directory.
-It should be moved to the outbox directory.
+It should be moved to the writer/outbox directory.